 So, are you ready?
 Let’s dive in!

 What is Flutter?

 Naturally, they are constantly pushing the framework towards being the ultimate solution for creating cross-platform apps.
-Its initial alpha release was back in May 2017 so it’s much younger than React Native.
+Although Flutter is much younger than React Native it has really come to age.
+From its initial alpha release back in May 2017 to its first beta release in Feb 2018.

 What is React Native?